TheRealKiraAI/prompt-engineering/INSTRUCTOR.md

 # Instructor Checklist of Objectives

-### Overview of All Objectives

-[x] Creating a React Project with Next.js

-[ ] Common LLMs - Choosing a LLM

-[ ] Customizing Streaming Interfaces

-[ ] Building Routes

-[ ] Creating and Generating Components

-[ ] Using Hooks (useChat, useCompletion, useActions, etc)

-[ ] Practice crafting effective prompts for prompt engineering and tuning your prompts

-[ ] Implement real-world web application integrations with Spotify API, OpenAI model, and additional models.

-### Exercise #0 Objectives

-[ ] Review the Vercel Suite of AI Tools and SDK

-[ ] Create a React Project with JavaScript and Next.js

-[ ] Build Prompts for your AI

-[ ] Build Routes

-[ ] Use Hooks

-[ ] Work with Vercel's SDK Core, React Server Components (RSC), and User Interface (UI).

 ### Exercise #1: Building Better Prompts Objectives

 In this section, students will build their own ChatGPT system by creating and setting up a React project with JavaScript, Next.js, and the Vercel SDK.